cuff-links/mongo/style/Server-Code-Style.md

 Plugins are available for most editors that will automatically run clang-format on file save.
 It is recommended to use one of these plugins.

-Use the Python script `buildscripts/clang_format.py` to check that the code is formatted correctly as well as to reformat the code.
+Use the Python script `buildscripts/clang_format.py` to check that the C/C++ & JS code is formatted correctly as well as to reformat the code.

 To lint code:
 ``` sourceCode